 I added these to my camping gear and have since cycled them out; they do have a shelf life.

 You can go to pretty much any sporting goods store, or military surplus store, and buy pretty decent "Just Add Water" food to store for an emergency.
-You can also buy kits at Costco, and online at places such as edisastersystems.com.
 Just google "earthquake kits" now, not after a shaker.

-Now, you may not be in a position to buy a fancy schmancy earthquake kit.
+Now, you may not be in a position to buy a fancy-schmancy earthquake kit.
 That's okay; you can also gather up a stock of non-perishables, or extended shelf life foods.
-Beef jerky, while delicious, also last a long time.
+Beef jerky, while delicious, also lasts a long time.
 Power bars, granola bars, items like this last a long time, but be sure you regularly ROTATE this stock.
-Use the old, add new in a FIFO (first in, first out) manner.
+Use the old, add new in a FIFO (first-in, first-out) manner.